MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 Because Customer Insights - Journeys interacts with several special services and other components, you must be extra careful when creating copies to or from environments that have Customer Insights - Journeys installed on them.

 > [!WARNING]
-> You cannot do a simple copy of a Customer Insights - Journeys environment like you can with most other Dynamics 365 environments that don't have Customer Insights - Journeys installed.
-If you do a simple copy without following the steps here, the resulting copy won't fully function.
+> You can't do a simple copy of a Customer Insights - Journeys environment like you can with most other Dynamics 365 environments that don't have Customer Insights - Journeys installed.
+If you do a simple copy without following the steps in this article, the resulting copy won't fully function.

 > [!WARNING]
 > This procedure will completely delete the target environment.
 If Customer Insights - Journeys is installed on the target environment, then it will be completely uninstalled and all data (including interaction records) will be deleted.
-Even if you backup the target environment first, the backup won't include interaction data.
-If you need to preserve interaction data from the target environment, be sure to back up the database for interaction data.
-For outbound marketing data, see more information about how to backup interaction data to blob storage, see [Create custom analytics with Power BI](custom-analytics.md).
-For real-time journeys, use the (Dataverse connector to Fabric)[/customer-insights/journeys/fabric-integration] to export and store your interaction data.
+Even if you back up the target environment first, the backup won't include interaction data.
+If you need to preserve interaction data from the target environment, be sure to back up the database for the interaction data.
+For outbound marketing data and more information about how to back up interaction data to blob storage, see [Create custom analytics with Power BI](custom-analytics.md).
+For real-time journeys, use the [Dataverse connector to Fabric](fabric-integration.md) to export and store your interaction data.

 > [!IMPORTANT]
 > Your copied environment requires its own Customer Insights - Journeys license.
 If the target environment already has Customer Insights - Journeys installed, the copy will automatically take over that license (you don't have to do anything).
 If the target environment doesn't have Customer Insights - Journeys installed, we recommend that you have an unused Customer Insights - Journeys license for your tenant before you start the copy, and purchase one if you don't.
 If you don't have a Customer Insights - Journeys license available before copying, the copy will end in a *disconnected state*, which means that many key features won't work (relevant error messages will be shown).
 In this case, you can purchase a new Customer Insights - Journeys license and [use the installation management experience](setup.md) to apply it to your new copy.